UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 **Wagons** quadruple (4x) the carrying capacity of the user.

 **Mules** have a morale score of 7.
-They can carry up to 40 items unencumbered, or up to 80 items when encumbered.

 **Horses** have a morale score of 6.
-They can carry a rider and up to 20 items unencumbered, or a rider up to 80 items when encumbered.

 **Warhorses** have a morale score of 9.

+**Canoe** -- Carries 2 men and 300 items of cargo, counts as a *bulky* item when portaging.

-They can carry a rider and up to 20 items unencumbered, or a rider and up to 80 items when encumbered.
+Mounts such as mules and horses can carry up to 40 items when unencumbered, or up to 80 items when encumbered.
+Each rider counts as 20 items for the purposes of carrying capacity.

-**Canoe** -- Carries 2 men and 300 items of cargo, takes one man to portage.

 ## Hirelings
 It costs 100c to place an advertisement in a settlement for hirelings.
 The advertisement lasts for 1 week and provides d6+1 prospects for hiring.
 Hirelings are not brave or foolhardy enough to enter dungeons, but can be used for logistical support to and from dungeons and for guarding camp.